bigman73/jay-gee-eff/README.md

     2. Add edges
     3. List nodes
     4. List edges
-    5. [Coming soon] Search nodes and edges by Id, remove nodes and edges by Id, Update node and edges properties and meta data
+    5. [Coming soon]
+        1. Search nodes and edges by Id
+        2. Remove nodes and edges by Id
+        3. Update node and edges properties and meta data
 2. Save in-memory graphs into a 100% compatible JGF JSON file
 3. Load a JGF JSON file into memory
 4. Validate JGF JSON files, for syntax (JGF schema) and semantics (invalid nodes and edges)
-5. [Coming soon] Ability to load and merge sparse JGF graph files.
+5. [Coming soon] Ability to load and merge sparse JGF graph files

 # Installation
 ```